teamshares/shoelace/docs/pages/teamshares/recipes/cypress.md

 cy.slSelectValue(`[data-test-id="select-text"]`).should('not.equal', 'option-2');
 ```

-## Links to Component Documentation
+## Form Components with Cypress Documentation

 You can find additional documentation for testing specific components with Cypress, including where to add `data-test-id` on `sl-` and `ts_form_for` components, on the following component documentation pages: